Copacabana, Rio de Janeiro

-Copacabana (/ˌkəʊpəkəˈbænə/ KOH-pə-kə-BAN-ə, /USalso-ˈbɑːnə/ --BAH-nə, /pt-BR/) is a Brazilian bairro (neighbourhood) located in the South Zone of the city of Rio de Janeiro, Brazil.
-It is most prominently known for its 4 km (2.5 miles) balneario beach, which is one of the most famous in the world.
+Copacabana (/ˌkəʊpəkəˈbænə/ KOH-pə-kə-BAN-ə, /USalso-ˈbɑːnə/ --BAH-nə; /pt-BR/) is a Brazilian bairro (neighbourhood) located in the South Zone of the city of Rio de Janeiro, Brazil.
+It is most prominently known for its 4 km (2.5 mile) balneario beach, which is one of the most famous in the world.

 History

 The district was originally called Sacopenapã (translated from the Tupi language, meaning "the way of the socós", the socós being a kind of heron) until the mid-18th century.
-It was renamed after the construction of a chapel holding a replica of the Virgen de Copacabana, the patron saint of Bolivia.
+It was renamed after the construction of a chapel holding a replica of the statue of Our Lady of Copacabana, the patron saint of Bolivia.

 Characteristics

-Copacabana begins at Princesa Isabel Avenue and ends at Posto Seis (lifeguard watchtower six).
+Copacabana begins at Princess Isabel Avenue and ends at Post (lifeguard watchtower six).
 Beyond Copacabana, there are two small beaches: one, inside Fort Copacabana and the other, right after it: Diabo ("Devil") Beach.
 Arpoador beach, where surfers go after its perfect waves, comes next, followed by the famous borough of Ipanema.
 The area served as one of the four "Olympic Zones" during the 2016 Summer Olympics.
 According to Riotur, the Tourism Secretariat of Rio de Janeiro, as of 2007 there were 63 hotels and 10 hostels in Copacabana.

 Copacabana Beach

-Copacabana beach, located at the Atlantic shore, stretches from Posto Dois (lifeguard watchtower Two) to Posto Seis (lifeguard watchtower Six).
+Copacabana beach, located at the Atlantic shore, stretches from Posto Dois (lifeguard watchtower Two) to Post o Se's (lifeguard watchtower Six).
 Leme is at Posto Um (lifeguard watchtower One).
 There are historic forts at both ends of Copacabana beach; Fort Copacabana, built in 1914, is at the south end by Posto Seis and Fort Duque de Caxias, built in 1779, at the north end.
 Many hotels, restaurants, bars, nightclubs and residential buildings are located in the area.
 On Sundays and holidays, one side of Avenida Atlântica is closed to cars, giving residents and tourists more space for activities along the beach.

 Copacabana Beach plays host to millions of revellers during the annual New Year's Eve celebrations, and for the first three editions of the tournament, has been the official venue of the FIFA Beach Soccer World Cup.